-Use professional judgment to award up to a maximum of 10 marks according to the
+Use professional judgement to award up to a maximum of 10 marks according to the following grid.
+Placing in any of the mark bands should be on a 'best-fit' basis.

-Level Mark Descriptor Punctuation Grammar Spelling Level 0 0 No rewardable material Level 1 1-2 Basic punctuation is used with some control Grammatical structuring shows some control Spelling of common words is usually correct, though inconsistencies are present Level 2 3-4 Full stops, capital letters, question marks are used, together with some other marks, mostly correctly Grammatical structuring of simple and some complex sentences is usually correct Spelling of simple words and more complex words is usually correct Level 3 5-6 Control of punctuation is mostly secure, including use of speech marks and apostrophes Grammatical structures are accurate and used to convey meanings clearly, with only occasional errors Spelling of a wide range of words is accurate Level 4 7-8 Punctuation is accurate, with a wide range of marks used to enhance communication, according to the particular focus within this triplet A wide range of grammatical structuring is used accurately and effectively to examine the writer's chosen issues Spelling is almost always accurate, with only occasional slips Level 5 9-10 Control of the full range of punctuation marks is precise, enabling intended emphasis and effects to be conveyed (e.g. by the deployment of semi-colons, pairs of commas or dashes to indicate apposition or Grammatical structuring is ambitious and assured, with sophisticated control of expression and meaning Spelling of a wide and ambitious vocabulary is consistently accurate interpolation)
+Level Mark Descriptor Punctuation Grammar Spelling Level 0 0 No rewardable materi Opening Level 1 1-2 Basic punctuation is used with some control Grammatical structuring shows some control Spelling of common words is usually correct, although inconsistencies are present Level 2 3-4 Full stops, capital letters, question marks are used, together with some other marks, mostly correctly Grammatical structuring of simple and some complex sentences is usually correct Spelling of simple words and more complex words is usually correct Level 3 5-6 Control of punctuation is mostly secure, including use of speech marks and apostrophes Grammatical structures are accurate and used to convey meanings clearly, with only occasional errors Spelling of a wide range of words is accurate Level 4 7-8 Punctuation is accurate, with a wide range of marks used to enhance communication, according to the particular focus within this triplet A wide range of grammatical structuring is used accurately and effectively to examine the writer's chosen issues Spelling is almost always accurate, with only occasional slips Level 5 9-10 Control of the full range of punctuation marks is precise, enabling intended emphasis and effects to be conveyed (e.g. by the deployment of semi-colons, pairs of commas or dashes to indicate apposition or interpolation) Grammatical structuring is ambitious and assured, with sophisticated control of expression and meaning Spelling of a wide and ambitious vocabulary is consistently accurate